 With layers of mouthwatering meat, yummy fillings (of your choice), and crunchy vegetables, Arby’s reuben sandwich is truly an iconic dish!
 Who can say no to a sandwich stuffed with flavorful sauces, melted cheese, and luscious meat fillings?

 You’ll love biting into the crunchy slices of rye bread and flavor-packed fillings of our corned beef reuben.
 For delicious sides you can serve with your reubens, try making our baked potato soup recipe or spice up your usual coleslaw with our dill pickle coleslaw with a tasty dressing.

-What is a Reuben sandwich?
+What Is a Reuben Sandwich Made Of?

-How To Make Copycat Arby's Reuben Sandwich
+How To Make Reuben Sandwich (Arby's Copycat)

 Mix the sauerkraut and the Thousand Island dressing together in a bowl.